chris8332558/Bubbleye_assignment/README.md

 2. Run the server

-    Run this command in a terminal
+    Under `Bubbleye_assignment` directory, run this command in a terminal
     ```bash
     python api/mock_api.py
     ```

 3. Run the streamlit app

-    Run this command in other terminal, and the webpage will show up.
+    Under `Bubbleye_assignment` directory, run this command in other terminal, and the webpage will show up.
     ```bash
-    # You need to change the current path to working directory first
+    # You need to change the current path to be the working directory first
     export PYTHONPATH=$(pwd)
     streamlit run app/streamlit_app.py
     ```